This page will give you some glimpses about my roots and the sources of inspiration from where Wider Embraces sprung.

 Our diverse and beautiful Planet

-To look closely at a straw of grass opened my eyes to the tender beauty that is all around us.
-To distinguish between different kinds of moss while walking across the wetland trained my awareness.
+To notice closely a straw of grass opened my eyes to the tender beauty that is all around us.
+Learning to distinguish between different kinds of moss while walking across wetlands trained and focused my awareness.

-During my teens, I spent my free time outdoor together with my friends in our local Field Biology Club in Södertälje outside Stockholm.
-Examining flowers and birds, lichens and butterflies and just enjoying the sunrise, the snowfall and the colours of the autumn leafs.
+During my teens, I spent my free time outdoors together with my friends in our local Field Biology Club in Södertälje outside Stockholm, examining flowers and birds, lichens and butterflies and just enjoying the sunrise, the snowfall and the colours of the autumn leafs.

-We were also a part of the growing environmental movement during the 70s, and I had my first political insights and realised that the grown-ups didn’t have a clue about how to solve the problems our modern lifestyle caused.
+We were also a part of the growing environmental movement during the 1970s, when I had my first political insights and realised that the grown-ups didn’t have a clue about how to solve the problems our modern lifestyle caused.